sumaris-net/sumaris-doc/projects/sfa/crr/sfa-crr-25-001-meeting-minutes-2025-01-29.md

 - Pending issues
   - Modal windows to be developed
 - Schedule
-  - Tests to be performed
+  - Tests to be performed soon

 > Questions :
 > - ?